To open an online store, you need to solve many technical issues.

 There are many options for launching an online store.
 For example, ready-made SaaS solutions and already working trading platforms like marketplaces.
 They can be used immediately, but there is a significant disadvantage – technical limitations that do not allow you to add your functionality.
 On marketplaces, in addition, you compete with hundreds of similar online stores.

-If you want to launch your online store, it can be built based on a solution created by your programmers or a ready-made CMS for site content management like WordPress or Joomla!.
+If you want to launch your online store, it can be built based on a solution created by your programmers, using any of the top eCommerce website builders like Wix and Shopify or a ready-made CMS for site content management like WordPress or Joomla!.

 A self-written store has advantages: you can develop any functionality.
 But there are also disadvantages.
 For example, creating all the code from scratch is long and expensive – you definitely won’t be able to launch a store quickly; besides this, you will need programmers on staff or on a contract basis and other specialists involved in maintenance.
 In other cases, they are also required, but in smaller quantities.

 Therefore, ready-made CMS is often used, that is, site content management systems.
 They are modified if necessary; for example, they add different ready-made plugins or create their own.
 In this case, you can get by with less time and resources for developers while retaining most of the advantages of self-written code.
 A site on a CMS will not be as flexible as a self-written project, but this is suitable for small and medium-sized companies.

 The site itself, applications, services and data of this store need to be placed somewhere; that is, an infrastructure needs to be built.

 Buy or rent “iron” servers and deploy everything on them.
 It is expensive, time-consuming and complicated: servers must be purchased, configured and maintained.
 In addition, you will need to independently deploy and maintain the infrastructure for running your solution, such as virtualization and application containerization platform.